-The Technology team in the Operational Risk Management department is responsible for second line oversight and challenge, this covers the creation and management of the SII, approving the RCSAs and monitoring the recording of Events against the ORMF.
+The Technology team in ORM is responsible for second line oversight and challenge, this covers the creation and management of the SII, approving the RCSAs and monitoring the recording of Events against the ORMF.
 The team are also part of the Crisis Incident Response team, providing risk subject matter expert ("SME") expertise.
 Technology risk management information ("MI") is presented to the EORCC and any material matters are escalated to the ERMC.